zserge/log/README.md

 $ find -name "*.java" -type f -exec sed -i 's/import android.util.Log/import trikita.log.Log/g' {} \;
 ```

+If you're using Android Studio: in the project pane right-click on the `app/java`
+directory (or any other directory containing your java classes).
+In the popup
+menu select "Replace in Path..." option.

+'Text to find' should be "android.util.Log".
+'Replace with' should be "trikita.log.Log".
+Click Find, click All files.

-Probably your IDE would make it in an easier way.
-If so - let me know.
+If you know an easier way (or for different IDE) - let me know.

 ## How is it different from...